 - promote continuous improvement and the wellbeing of those communities

-- deliver a fair distribution of the benefits that result from the projects
+- deliver a fair distribution of the benefits that result from the programs

-The Foundation is active in the planning, monitoring and evaluation of the projects it supports.
+ERFA is active in the planning, monitoring and evaluation of the programs it supports.

-In particular, the Foundation supports education, health, vocational training and community development projects in East Africa, East Timor, Papua New Guinea and the Philippines.
+In particular, ERFA supports education programs in East Africa, East Timor, Papua New Guinea and the Philippines.

-Within Australia, the Foundation supports programs for socially and financially disadvantaged children, youth and families, including programs for indigenous Australians, refugees and asylum seekers.
+Within Australia, ERFA supports programs for socially and financially disadvantaged children, youth and families, including programs for indigenous Australians, refugees and asylum seekers.

-In providing effective aid the Foundation works in partnership with a number of partner groups and a range of schools across Australia.
+In providing effective aid ERFA works in partnership with a number of groups and schools across Australia.